arunpa0206/gotrainingv3/30. Kubernetes Operator/Readme.md

 *Step 2 - Set the path for golang*

 	sudo nano ~/.profile
-At the end of the file add this following line -
+	At the end of the file add this following line - `export PATH=$PATH:/usr/local/go/bin` source ~/.profile
-	export PATH=$PATH:/usr/local/go/bin
-	source ~/.profile
-Export GOPATH
 	export GOPATH=/usr/local/go

 *Step 3 - Check the go version*